 How To Recognise the Stages of Dementia or Memory Loss

 Dementia affected around 46 million people worldwide in 2015.
 Around 3% of people between the ages of 65 and 74 have dementia, and this number rises to over 50% above the age of 85.
-Alzheimer’s (by far the most common form) and other forms of dementia such as vascular and Lewy body dementia are all degenerative diseases.
+Alzheimer’s (the most common form) and other forms of dementia such as vascular and Lewy body dementia are all degenerative diseases.
 Especially in the case of Alzheimer’s, the disease develops slowly over a period of typically a decade or more.
 But how exactly does this process unfold?
 Different medical bodies have presented different ways of breaking down and categorising the progression of dementia, but we’ll be focusing for the sake of clarity on the Mayo Clinic’s definitions of five stages.

-The first stage of dementia isn’t really corrected described as such.
+The first stage of dementia isn’t described as such.
 This is the ‘preclinical’ stage during which no symptoms are exhibited or indeed present.
 This stage can last for years if not decades, and until recently there was little evidence available during this stage which could even be used to predict future decline.
 Modern imaging technology, however, reveal biomarkers which can warn us of the presence of dementia.
 In the case of Alzheimer’s, for example, deposits of a protein called amyloid-beta are considered the sign of the developing disease.

 2. Mild cognitive impairment